What you can do to promote Campus Carbon Zero

 Dr. Dallia Ali

-Dr. Dallia Ali, an Associate Professor at the School of Engineering and a member of the university’s Energy Working Group writes about what we can learn from the environmental impact of the lockdown.
+Dr. Dallia Ali, an Associate Professor at the School of Computing, Engineering and Technology and a member of the university’s Energy Working Group writes about what we can learn from the environmental impact of the lockdown.

 The university’s Energy Working Group was founded in October 2019 and has been involved in developing and implementing workstreams to reduce energy consumption and associated carbon emissions, and ultimately drive down RGU’s carbon footprint.